 Guides and Porter

-For successful Everest Base Camp Trek in Summer, hiring guides and porters are necessary.
-The monsoon may bring a whole lot of challenges that you may not be able to tackle without the help of the guide.
-Guides become your best friend in these treks, they share jokes, keep you motivated even in the worst times.
+For a successful Everest Base Camp Trek in Summer, hiring guides and porters is necessary.
+The monsoon may bring a whole lot of challenges that you may not be able to tackle without the help of a guide.
+Guides become your best friend in these treks, they share jokes and keep you motivated even in the worst times.
 Trekking during the offseason will be a lot easier if you have a guide with you.
-Guides will help you and suggest for acclimatization considering the situation you might be in.
+Guides will help you and suggest acclimatization considering the situation you might be in.

 Festivals in Summer